Successful candidates complete the following minimal program in high school (each unit is equivalent to one academic year of study):

 **Applicants for Biology, Biochemistry and Chemistry must complete laboratory biology and chemistry to be considered for admission.
 Please see below for test score requirements.

 ***Applicants to the College of Nursing must complete a full year each of laboratory biology and laboratory chemistry.
 Please see below for test score requirements.

-First time in College Applicants to the MRC Humanities program who do not currently attend a consortium school must show assessment in one of four academic areas: English, mathematics, fine arts, or laboratory science.
+First time in College Applicants to the MRC Humanities program who do not currently attend a consortium school must show assessment in one of five academic areas: English, mathematics, U.S. History, fine arts, or laboratory science.
 The following options note the methods through which these assessments may be met:

 Applicants should submit their college transcripts or exam scores to Seattle University with their application materials.
 Prospective students should indicate coursework or exams that are in progress under the "Additional Information" section of the Common Application.